lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 But the Pi needs power too.
 [Pololu 5V 5A regulator](https://amzn.to/3Hqcvys) should do the trick.
 It's not cheap, but it's quality and will provide plenty of clean power. $25.

-The old Quadra 610 case provides the speaker.
+The old Quadra 610 case donates its speaker.
 It's old and sounds tinny, but that's part of the charm. $0.

 <figure>
   <img src="images/macinpi-speaker.jpg" alt="The speaker, shoved into the air intake">
   <figcaption>The speaker, shoved into the air intake</figcaption>
 </figure>

 The Raspberry Pi can't drive a speaker directly; it needs an amplifier.
-A [3-12V mono LM316 amplifier module](https://amzn.to/3Go6lxi), two for about $9, will do the trick nicely. $4.50.
+A [3-12V mono LM316 amplifier module](https://amzn.to/3Go6lxi), two for about $9, will do the trick nicely.

 But since the amplifier and fan are powered directly from the USB-C trigger's 9V supply, they stay on when the Pi shuts down.
 We'll have to fix this.